Empire of Japan: Transposition in social order and cultural destruction

 Emperor Ogimachi issued edicts to ban Catholicism in 1565 and 1568, but to little effect.
 Beginning in 1587 with imperial regent Toyotomi Hideyoshi's ban on Jesuit missionaries, Christianity was repressed as a threat to national unity.
 Under Hideyoshi and the succeeding Tokugawa shogunate, Catholic Christianity was repressed and adherents were persecuted.
 After the Tokugawa shogunate banned Christianity in 1620, it ceased to exist publicly.
 Many Catholics went underground, becoming hidden Christians (隠れキリシタン, kakure kirishitan), while others lost their lives.
 After Japan was opened to foreign powers in 1853, many Christian clergymen were sent from Catholic, Protestant, and Orthodox churches, though proselytism was still banned.
 Only after the Meiji Restoration, was Christianity re-established in Japan.
 Freedom of religion was introduced in 1871, giving all Christian communities the right to legal existence and preaching.

-Eastern Orthodoxy was brought to Japan in the 19th century by St. Nicholas (baptized as Ivan Dmitrievich Kasatkin), who was sent in 1861 by the Russian Orthodox Church to Hakodate, Hokkaidō as priest to a chapel of the Russian Consulate.
+Eastern Orthodoxy was brought to Japan in the 19th century by St. Nicholas (baptized as Ivan Dmitrievich Kasatkin), who was sent in 1861 by the Russian Orthodox Church to Hakodate, Hokkaido as priest to a chapel of the Russian Consulate.
 St. Nicholas of Japan made his own translation of the New Testament and some other religious books (Lenten Triodion, Pentecostarion, Feast Services, Book of Psalms, Irmologion) into Japanese.
 Nicholas has since been canonized as a saint by the Patriarchate of Moscow in 1970, and is now recognized as St. Nicholas, Equal-to-the-Apostles to Japan.
 His commemoration day is February 16.
 Andronic Nikolsky, appointed the first Bishop of Kyoto and later martyred as the archbishop of Perm during the Russian Revolution, was also canonized by the Russian Orthodox Church as a Saint and Martyr in the year 2000.

 Divie Bethune McCartee was the first ordained Presbyterian minister missionary to visit Japan, in 1861–1862.
 His gospel tract translated into Japanese was among the first Protestant literature in Japan.
 In 1865, McCartee moved back to Ningbo, China, but others have followed in his footsteps.
 There was a burst of growth of Christianity in the late 19th century when Japan re-opened its doors to the West.
 Protestant church growth slowed dramatically in the early 20th century under the influence of the military government during the Shōwa period.